 Intensive Outpatient Drug and Alcohol Treatment and Partial Hospitalization

 IOP and PHP programs are similar to each other.
-These include a mix of treatment at a facility and living at home, for a set number of hours or days per week.
+These include a mix of treatment at a residential and inpatient treatment program and living at home, for a set number of hours or days per week.
 These programs are also more intense commitments than outpatient programs.
 IOP and PHP accommodate individual medical, mental health, or life needs well.

 Crestview Recovery Levels of Care